 As soon as the block is confirmed, the above transaction information is sent to the public blockchain, which can be viewed by anyone.
 Not only this but once you know the wallet address, you can then view every single transaction that it has sent or received in the past.
 You can also see the balance of the wallet.

-You have to ask yourself how comfortable you feel with this.
-Although nobody knows the real-world identity behind a Bitcoin address, it still reveals a lot of information about you.
+Even though nobody knows the real-world identity behind a Bitcoin address, it still reveals a lot of information about you.

 More and more stores are accepting Bitcoin as a payment method, especially in Japan where there are more than 200,000 different vendors!
 If you physically walked in and paid using Bitcoin, the store owner would then have access to all of your transaction history.